SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 <br/>

 1 - Full Binary Tree
-- A where tree nodes can have either two children or no child.
+- A tree where tree nodes can have either two children or no child.

 2 - Complete Binary Tree